 - The Lord Elgin Hotel

 Where To Eat in Ottawa

 In terms of finding a range of places to eat in Ottawa, ByWard Market can’t be beat as the variety of cafés, restaurants and chains like Hard Rock Cafe and The Keg make it easy for a family to find someplace that appeals to everyone.

 Outside of the market area, my younger daughter and I recently ate at Johnny Farina which is a casual Italian eatery with a great atmosphere and within walking distance of the Lord Elgin hotel where we were staying.
 We also dined at The Lieutenant’s Pump British Pub which Emma thought had some of the best fish & chips ever.

-Anyone with a sweet tooth visiting Ottawa must visit BeaverTails in ByWard Market for a delicious pastry at least once and on hot summer days, Piccolo Grande which is also located in the market has an incredible selection of delicious gelato.
+Anyone with a sweet tooth visiting Ottawa must visit BeaverTails in ByWard Market for a delicious pastry at least once and on hot summer days.

 The Canadian Capital Region is a great choice for families whether they are looking for a weekend destination or for a longer stay.
 Chances are that the kids will have so much fun that it will be just the first of many trips to Ottawa.